ericreinsmidt/NextUI-Brick-Backgrounds/README.md

 # NextUI-Brick-Themes
-Themes for Trimui Brick and Brick Hammer Using NextUI
+Backgrounds for Trimui Brick and Brick Hammer Using NextUI

+Assuming you have installed the [Aesthetics pak](https://github.com/redria7/nextui-aesthetics), download and add these folders to your SD card in `.userdata/shared/Aesthetics/Themes`